-- 1/4 cup whole wheat Panko bread crumbs
+- 1/4 cup whole wheat bread crumbs (see notes)

 - 1/4 cup finely grated Parmesan cheese

-- Combine crushed garlic, olive oil, and Poultry Seasoning (affiliate link) in small pan and heat 1 minute, until just warm.
+- Combine crushed or minced garlic, olive oil, and Poultry Seasoning (affiliate link) in small pan and heat 1 minute, until just warm.

 - Trim all visible fat and membranes from chicken breasts, then make small crosswise slits about 1/2 inch apart down the length of each chicken breast, being careful not to cut too far into the chicken.
 (This helps the garlic and herb flavor penetrate the chicken more.)